esling/esling.github.io/_pages/atiam-ml-2-neural-networks.md

   * `xorPats.dat` - Point values for the XOR problem

-### 3.1 - Single neuron discrimination
+### 3.1 - Single neuron

 For the first parts of the tutorial, we will perform the simplest classification model possible in a neural network setting, a single neuron.
-We briefly recall here that a single neuron computes the function
+We briefly recall here that; given an input vector $$ \mathbb{x} \in \mathbf{R}^{n} $$, a single neuron computes the function

 $$
 \begin{equation}
-y=\left(\sum_{i\in in_{x}}w_{i}.x_{i}\geq T\right)
+y=\sigma\left(\sum_{i\in in_{x}}w_{i}.x_{i}\geq T\right)
 \label{eq1}
 \end{equation}
 $$

-Therefore, a single neuron can only perform a *linear* discrimination of the space.
+Therefore, if we consider the a single neuron can only perform a *linear* discrimination of the space.
 We will start by training a single neuron to learn how to perform this discrimination with a linear problem (so that it can solve it).
 To produce such classes of problems, we provide a script that draw a set of random 2-dimensional points, then choose a random line in this space that will act as the linear frontier between 2 classes (hence defining a linear 2-class problem).
 The variables that will be used by your code are the following.

 {% highlight Matlab %}
 patterns      % 2 x n matrix of random points